World Mission Offering - Your gifts to be used where most needed provide American Baptist International Ministries

-Rev. Kit Ripley--Kit's primary ministry involvement is with the New Life Center Foundation in northern Thailand
+Rev. Kit Ripley - Kit's primary ministry involvement is with the New Life Center Foundation in northern

-where she works in a wide variety of ways with ethnic minorities from the hill tribes.
-The New Life Center works
+Thailand where she works in a wide variety of ways with ethnic minorities from the hill tribes.
+The New Life

-with tribal minority girls who have come out of exploitative labor situations or are at risk for becoming victims
+Center works with tribal minority girls who have come out of exploitative labor situations or are at risk for

-Bucky and Carole Sydnor serve in Nepal, a country where they previously served from 1978 to1987.
+Carole Sydnor serves in Nepal, a country where she previously served with her husband, Bucky.

-for individuals and communities around the world who suffer the effects of disaster, conflict, or
+individuals and communities around the world who suffer the effects of disaster, conflict, or severe economic

 Indians of Guatemala, Townsend caught the vision for translation when Cakchiquel-speaking men expressed their concern that the